njsmith/zs/doc/format.rst

 If you are implementing a ZS file reader, then we recommend checking out the `ZS tools test suite
 <https://github.com/njsmith/zs/tree/master/zs/tests/data>`_ which
-contains a large collection of valid and subtly invalid files.
+contains a large collection of unusual-yet-valid and subtly invalid files.

 A minimal decompressor